Cascades transition in generalised two-dimensional turbulence: Introduction

-In the presence of an inverse cascade, strain rate arguments for spectral locality are based on negative eddy viscosity.
-In other words, the notion that strain thins smaller scale vortices and so energy is transferred toward large scales \citep{Kraichnan1976}.
-The cascades of 2D Navier-Stokes turbulence ($\alpha = 2$) has been predicted that are less local than of the 3D turbulence \citep{Kraichnan1971, BoffettaEcke2012}. \cite{pierrehumbert1994spectra} focus on positive values of $\alpha$ only and argue that $\alpha=2$ is at the transition between local to nonlocal enstrophy transfers, in the sense that dominant straining of small scales comes from the largest scales when $\alpha > 2$.
-This is confirmed by numerical simulations \citep{WatanabeIwayama2004}.
-On the other hand, it is argued that the energy transfers become nonlocal when $\alpha > 4$ \citep{pierrehumbert1994spectra}.
-However, depending on the dynamics generating an inverse cascade, spectral locality of strain rate may not indicate local transfers \citep{BurgessShepherd2013}.
-On the other hand, \cite{WatanabeIwayama2007,Foussardetal2017} found nonlocal interactions in the generalised enstrophy transfer for $1 \leq \alpha \leq 2$.
+\vd{Two dimensional instabilities can couple the forced modes to large scale 2D modes, transferring energy to larger scales, which indicate the possibility of an inverse cascade \citep{alexakis2018three}.
+This nonlocal interaction of scales can be quantified with the notion of negative eddy viscosity \citep{Kraichnan1976}}.
+The cascades of 2D Navier-Stokes turbulence ($\alpha = 2$) have been predicted to be less local than for 3D turbulence \citep{Kraichnan1971, BoffettaEcke2012}. \cite{Pierrehumbertetal1994} focus on positive values of $\alpha$ only and argue that $\alpha=2$ is at the transition between local to nonlocal transfers \vd{of generalised enstrophy}, in the sense that dominant straining of small scales comes from the largest scales when $\alpha > 2$. \vd{On the other hand, \cite{WatanabeIwayama2007,Foussardetal2017} found nonlocal interactions in the generalised enstrophy transfer for $1 \leq \alpha \leq 2$.
+For the energy transfers \cite{Pierrehumbertetal1994} argued that \vbj{it becomes } nonlocal when $\alpha > 4$.}

-The value of $\alpha$ decides the nature of cascade.
-For positive $\alpha$, energy (enstrophy) cascades to large (small) scales whereas energy (enstrophy) cascades to small (large) scales for negative $\alpha$.
-Thus, depending on the sign and value of $\alpha$, the cascade would either be inverse, forward or bidirectional.
-This suggests that there is some critical $\alpha_c$ at which there is a transition in the direction of the cascades.
-However, the aforementioned studies did not study systematically the $\alpha < 0$ regime.
-In this work we focus on the theoretical and numerical study of the cascades in generalised 2D turbulence by systematically varying $\alpha$ from positive to negative values.
-We use mathematical inequalities to derive bounds on generalised energy and enstrophy dissipation rates and perform DNS to determine the critical point $\alpha_c$.
-Finally, our present study deals with the degree of non-locality of triadic interactions for different values of $\alpha$.
+The value of $\alpha$ decides the nature of the cascades.
+For positive $\alpha$, energy (enstrophy) cascades to large (small) scales, whereas energy (enstrophy) cascades to small (large) scales for negative $\alpha$.
+Thus, depending on the sign and value of $\alpha$, the cascade would either be inverse, forward or bidirectional. \revi{This suggests that there is a transition in the direction of the cascades as one changes the value of $\alpha$.
+It is also to be noted that the aforementioned studies have not analysed} systematically the $\alpha < 0$ regime.

+In this work we focus on the numerical study of the cascades in generalised 2D turbulence by systematically varying $\alpha$ in the range $-1 \leq \alpha \leq 2$.
+While it may be possible to extend the runs to values of $\alpha < -1$, it is computationally challenging to achieve a statistically stationary regime in the range of parameters we have considered in this study.
+We perform \vdd{direct numerical simulations (DNS)} to determine the transition of the cascades and we use exact mathematical inequalities to derive bounds on generalised energy and enstrophy dissipation rates.
+Finally, our study deals with the degree of non-locality of triadic interactions \vdd{by analysing shell-to-shell transfers in the range $-1 \leq \alpha \leq 2$.}